 In all of these cases, you can use Elgg's API authentication functions to control access.
 Elgg provides two built-in methods to perform API authentication: key based and HMAC signature based.
 You can also add your own authentication methods.
 The key based approach is very similar to what Google, Flickr, or Twitter.
 Developers can request a key (a random string) and pass that key with all calls that require API authentication.
 The keys are stored in the database and if an API call is made without a key or a bad key, the call is denied and an error message is returned.

 Key-based authentication

-As an example, let's write a function that returns the number of users that have viewed the site in the last x minutes.
+As an example, let's write a function that returns the number of users that have registered on your site since a certain timestamp.